Kratom Guides

-There are several cases where kratom has been detected during the post-mortem of bodies of individuals who have died from substance overdose.
+There are several cases where kratom has been detected post-mortem of bodies of individuals who have died from substance overdose.

 But are these claims accurate?

-In all cases, patients either had an underlying health issue that would contraindicate the use of kratom; or they were using medications or other substances that have known negative interactions with kratom.
+In almost every death where kratom was implicated, patients either had an underlying health issue that would contraindicate the use of kratom; or they were using medications or other substances that have known negative interactions with kratom.

 A recent study published in 2019 reported that kratom was 1000 times less likely to result in overdose than opioid painkillers.